 Do you remember looking forward to Halloween and asking your friends, "What are you going to be for Halloween?"
 A super hero?
 A princess?
 A ghost?
-Last Saturday, we had about 300 trick-or-treaters (plus parents!) show up at our annual Good Shepherd "Trunk-or-Treat."
-It was great!
-Thanks, to all who decorated their cars or helped donate candy.
-It was a great time to get more connected with our community!
+On Halloween weekend, Good Shepherd will host our annual “Trunk or Treat”!
+It’s a fun event!
+Bring your kids and enjoy all of the costumes and decorations.
+We don't really expect a huge group this year due to COVID, but it’s a great time to get more connected with our community!

 Halloween has become the second most popular holiday for decorating, right behind Christmas!
 Some people would even say that adults have "hijacked" Halloween from kids!
-So young or old I ask you this question, "What are you going to be this Halloween?"
+So, if you are young or old, I ask you this question, "What are you going to be this Halloween?"

 Back in 1517 the Christian church had drifted away from Jesus.
 The focus was no longer on what Jesus had done, but what the people were doing in their life.
 Martin Luther called the church back to God's Word.
 Luther called the people back to lives of repentance.
 He called the people back to the forgiveness and mercy of Jesus Christ!

 What am I going to be this Halloween?
 I'm probably going to be a sinner....
 A sinner who has been redeemed by the blood of Jesus Christ.
 By the power of the Holy Spirit, you and I can turn away from our self-indulgent, self-centered lives and be turned back to Jesus and His love.
 Jesus loves you so much that he made you holy.
 Jesus made you a saint!